estebanmunchjones2019/nodemailer-form-article/Readme.md

 ````

 We use the `cors()` middleware...but what's that for?
-It helps us to allow certain `URL` from where requests can be done to the cloud function.
-In the development phase, this config is used to let us call the function from any URL:
+It helps us managing which`URLs` requests can be sent to our cloud function from.
+In the development phase, the config below is used to let us call the function from any URL:

 ````javascript
 const cors = require('cors')({origin: true});